Native to South-Eastern United States, saw palmetto or Serenoa repens is a plant with many health benefits.

 Although the effectiveness of saw palmetto has been proven in the context of benign prostatic hyperplasia symptoms, best seek advice from your consulting physician instead of simply starting self-medication.

-> Taking saw palmetto extracts
+Precautions: saw palmetto extracts

 - is strictly not recommended during any type of hormone therapy and even less for pregnant women.